-Not every person retailing alcohol at premises licensed for that purpose needs to hold a personal licence, but every sale or supply must be authorised by a personal licence holder.
-Premises may have a number of personal licence holders.
+Not every person selling alcohol at premises licensed for that purpose needs to hold a personal licence, but every sale or supply must be authorised by a personal licence holder.
+Premises may have any number of personal licence holders.

 Applications